DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/datasources.md

 - datetime.datetime
 - bytes

+Allowed iterable types are:

+- list
+- dict

-A list of values of the above types is also permitted.
+Values ​​must be of one of the types mentioned above.
 All other types are invalid.

 ### *add*, *delete*, and *modify* methods